dirtslayer/pydoit/README.md

 $ python pydoit.py

 ## how to install
+...
 $ ./configure
 $ make
 $ make install
+...

-## how to review the code
+## review the code in src

--.py - python source code
+- .py - python source code
--.ui - glade user interface design files (xml)
+- .ui - glade user interface design files (xml)
--.db - database files (saved user data)
+- .db - database files (saved user data)

 ## how to make lists

 the lists are not stored in a database, but in a folder heirarchy with all the text sound and images - plus one file to specify order of the tasks

 the python file prefs.py has a variable called lists_folder, the lists_folder variable is the root folder for all the task lists available.

-## apologies

-i am sorry

 ## thank you